 Mallet Finger Symptoms

-- If indicated surgery can be performed for this injury.
-It may consist of placing a small pin into the tip of the finger to cross the joint and hold it in extension
+Surgical TreatmentMallet finger surgery may be an option for severe injuries.
+During this procedure, a surgeon places a small pin into the tip of the finger to cross the joint and hold it in extension.

-- In cases where the mallet finger is an old injury, it is also possible for the tendon to be reconstructed or to perform what is known as an "arthrodesis" or to joint the last bone and the middle bone together so that the distal interphalangeal joint does not move.
+In cases where the mallet finger is an old injury, it is also possible for the tendon to be reconstructed.
+Your physician may perform what is known as an "arthrodesis" to join the last bone and the middle bone together.
+This way the affected joint does not move.

 Mallet finger is a serious condition that requires expert treatment.
 Schedule a mallet finger consultation with the experts at Resurgens Hand & Wrist Center now.